Last Updated on Dec 23, 2024 by Anjali Chourasiya

 Table of Contents

 When you invest in a mutual fund, you get its units.
 The price you pay to buy these units is measured in terms of NAV, which stands for net asset value.
-In simple terms, NAV is the price you pay to buy one unit of a mutual fund.
-NAV represents all the assets that a mutual fund has bought or invested in.
+In simple terms, NAV is the price you pay to buy one unit of a mutual fund, and it reflects the total value of all the fund’s assets minus its liabilities.
+In other words, NAV is an indicator of how much a single unit of a mutual fund is worth at a given time.
+It is important to note that NAV in mutual funds can vary daily, depending on market fluctuations and the fund’s investment portfolio.

 (Value of securities held by the mutual fund + value of all receivables – value of all payables) / Number of units